LIJUCHACKO/expand-template/README.md

     ./expandtemplate [input file] [output file] [variable name:value].......

-    --include_comments will include comments also (for debugging purpose)
+    --include_comments will include comments in the output file(from input file) (for debugging purpose)

 - Note: All computations are integer based